 When is a rolling gate my best option?

 A rolling gate is a type of slide gate.
 The most popular slide gate is a cantilever gate.
 Cantilever gates use rollers that are attached to support posts with no rollers or wheels touching the ground.
 The cantilever gate is cantilevered over the opening.
 It is the perfect option for automation as it does not come in contact with the ground and operates easily under adverse weather conditions.
 Its travel is controlled entirely by the rollers that guide it.
+Check out our extensive guide on selecting your perfect cantilever gate.

 Unfortunately, cantilever gates are typically elevated off the ground due to guide wheels and rollers placed underneath the gate frame to support it.
 Cantilever gates must be installed level.
 Not only is this required in accordance with ASTM 2200; it is critical relative to providing a safe installation.
 Cantilever gates are generally very heavy and roll freely with the use of sealed ball bearing rollers.
 A slight slope in the gate can cause it to take-off as it rolls downhill.
 This can create a very deadly situation if the gate were to hit a pedestrian.
 The elevations under the full travel of the gate must be evaluated when considering a cantilever gate.
 If the elevations at any point of the travel of the gate are greater than the elevation at the gate support posts; the gate must be raised to maintain a level installation and not bottom-out during travel.
 For these reasons, cantilever gates are not a good option when you have rising slopes and valleys in the travel of the gate.